Kronos hack will likely affect how employers issue paychecks and track hours

 How long before the service is fixed?

-The service could be out for "several weeks," according to a blog post by Bob Hughes, the company's chief customer and strategy officer.
+The service could be out for "several weeks," according to a blog post by Bob Hughes, Kronos' chief customer and strategy officer.
 The post was published Sunday, though it was later inaccessible.

-Because the fix could take long enough to affect payroll and scheduling operations, the company has urged employers to seek out "alternative business continuity protocols" while they work on a fix.
+Because the fix could take long enough to affect payroll and scheduling operations, the company has urged employers to seek out "alternative business continuity protocols" while it works on a fix.

 Is this related to Log4j?